samuelmurail/af_analysis/docs/source/analysis.rst

 pDockq
 ------

-pDockQ (Predicted DockQ) [#pdockq]_ is a metric that predicts the quality of protein-protein interactions in dimer models.
+pDockQ (Predicted DockQ) [#pdockq1]_ is a metric that predicts the quality of protein-protein interactions in dimer models.
 It uses a sigmoid function that considers the number of contacts in the interface (:math:`log(number \: of \: interface \: contacts)`) and the average pLDDT (predicted lDDT score) of the interface residues (:math:`\overline{plDDT_{interface}}`).